In this section

 Yes.
 Insurers must fast track your claim if you are in urgent financial need.
 This is in line with the General Insurance Code of Practice — the guidelines insurers need to follow when dealing with claims and complaints.
 You can find out more about the code at www.codeofpractice.com.au

 The code also says the insurer must pay you an advance payment if appropriate within five days of you demonstrating financial need.
 Any advance payment will be taken off your claim’s total value.
 Talk to your insurer about your situation.
 If you cannot reach an agreement with your insurer, follow steps 5 to 7 on page 2.
-You may also need to contact the Financial Ombudsman Service.
+You may also need to contact the Australian Financial Complaints Authority (AFCA).

 Your insurer may have further reasonable questions that you can answer.
 Answer as fast and completely as you can or advise the insurer that you cannot help.

 Your insurer should let you know how long a fully completed claim will take to assess and accept.